ngmichael/MarkdownExcel/README.md

     - count entries in row / column
     - calculate mean of row / column
-    - parse existing table into Table instance
+    - parse existing tableBuilder into Table instance

 ### In progress: